knative/docs/docs/eventing/getting-started.md

        When the broker receives your event, `hello-display` will activate and send it to the event consumer of the same name.
-       If the event has been received, you will receive a `202 Accepted` response similar to the one below:
+       If the event has been received, you will receive a `202 Accepted` response similar to the following example:

        ```{ .bash .no-copy }
        < HTTP/1.1 202 Accepted